Shared Path: Unraveling Memorization in Multilingual LLMs through Language Similarities: Introduction

 However, LLMs are also known to \textit{memorize} portions of their training data~\cite{carlini2021extracting}, raising serious concerns such as the leakage of copyrighted content~\cite{chang2023speak} and personal information~\cite{staabbeyond}.
 While memorization in monolingual LLMs has been widely studied, how it manifests in multilingual models remains \textit{underexplored}.

 Prior work predominantly attributes memorization to data volume, positing that frequent tokens or duplicated content are disproportionately memorized ~\cite{carlini2022quantifying}.
 This echoes findings from computer vision, where long-tail examples are disproportionately memorized~ \citep{feldman2020neural,jiang2020exploring,garg2023memorization}, resulting in increased privacy and fairness risks~\cite{li2024privacy, gao2023not, tramer2022truth}.
 However, MLLMs introduce a unique complexity: languages are not processed independently but in a joint space, often sharing lexical, morphological, and syntactic features.
+While prior memorization research has largely focused on monolingual models and settings \citet{carlini2021extracting, carlini2022quantifying}, without explicitly examining the role of cross-lingual similarity, our work explores how such relationships may shape memorization dynamics.
 For instance, typologically similar languages like Turkish and Azerbaijani may interact during training in ways that affect their memorization patterns.
 Moreover, low-resource languages naturally occupy the long tail of the data distribution, introducing complex dynamics that are poorly understood.
 Together, these challenges raise important questions that motivate our investigation.
 For example, to what extent does memorization in MLLMs correspond to training data volume, as suggested by long-tail distribution assumptions?
 How might cross-lingual relationships influence memorization behavior across languages?
 And can memorization in one language lead to unintended leakage in another, particularly among similar languages?

 To answer these questions, we conduct the first large-scale study of memorization in MLLMs, uncovering critical limitations of existing research and offering a novel language-aware perspective (see Fig.~\ref{fig:figure1} for an overview of our framework).
 Our key contributions are: \begin{itemize} \item \textbf{Revisiting the Long-Tail Assumption}: We show that memorization in multilingual settings cannot be fully explained by training data volume or token frequency.
 In many cases, low-resource languages exhibit lower memorization rates than high-resource counterparts. \item \textbf{Language Similarity-Aware Correlation Metric:} We introduce a novel graph-based correlation metric that incorporates typological and statistical similarities between languages, enabling structured analysis of cross-lingual memorization dynamics. \item \textbf{Cross-Lingual Memorization Insights:} Using our metric, we find that languages with high similarity exhibit interconnected memorization behaviors, affording fundamental grounding for cross-lingual transferability. \item \textbf{Comprehensive and Robust Evaluation:} We assess memorization using both generation-based and likelihood-based metrics, and validate our findings across over 95 languages, multiple LLM architectures (encoder-only and decoder-based) of varying scales, demonstrating consistent and generalizable trends. \end{itemize}